Summer deals lift banks' hopes of M&A tipping point

 The telecoms deal, the third-biggest takeover on record, crowns a string of transactions this summer that the bankers say could boost boards' confidence that the time is right to pursue transformational M&A.

-"This has been a great summer to remember," said Hernan Cristerna, global co-head of M&A at JP Morgan, which advised Verizon (VZ.N) and also helped Nokia NOK1V.HE with its decision to sell its mobile phone business to Microsoft (MSFT.O), announced on Tuesday.
+"This has been a great summer to remember," said Hernan Cristerna, global co-head of M&A at JP Morgan, which advised Verizon and also helped Nokia with its decision to sell its mobile phone business to Microsoft , announced on Tuesday.

 "We have to be slightly cautious, but what these deals signal is that there's a shift in sentiment.
 We're changing gears in the M&A mindset."